akhesaCaro/akhesaCaro.github.io/generics.md

 Okay, so we have the documentation, we have a neat design, what else could **Generics** give us?

-The way Generics work is that it creates a ____ of the type.
-This ___ is useful for anyone who need to do serialization.
+The way Generics work is that it creates a **structure representation** of the type.
 Instead of having a mapping between the origin and the destination (for example a List to a JSON), you have a representation of it.
 So if you need to code a converter, it won't broke on the simple change.

 ### Code generator